-During the year ended 31 December 2011, the Company's ultimate parent company operated the following share based payment schemes, all of which are equity settled.
-The share based payment charge for the year allocated by the group is £626k (2010 £1,311k).
+During the year ended 31 December 2012, the Company's ultimate parent company operated the following share based payment schemes, all of which are equity settled.
+The share based payment charge for the year allocated by the group is £1,250k (2011 £626k)

-Executive schemes
+Executive share option schemes

-The executive share option schemes were long-term incentive schemes available to certain senior executives of the Lloyds Banking Group, with grants usually made annually.
+The executive share option schemes were long-term incentive schemes available to certain senior executives of Lloyds Banking Group plc, with grants usually made annually.
 Options were granted within limits set by the rules of the schemes relating to the number of shares under option and the price payable on the exercise of options.
 The last grant of executive options was made in August 2005.
 These options were granted without a performance multiplier and the maximum limit for the grant of options in normal circumstances was three times annual salary.
-Between April 2001 and August 2004, the aggregate value of the award based upon the market price at the date of grant could not exceed four times the executive's annual remuneration and, normally, the limit for the grant of options to an executive in any one year would be equal to 1.5 times annual salary with a maximum performance multiplier of 3.5.
-Prior to 18 April 2001, the normal limit was equal to one year's remuneration and no performance multiplier was applied.
+Between March 2004 and August 2004, the aggregate value of the award based upon the market price at the date of grant could not exceed four times the executive's annual remuneration and, normally, the limit for the grant of options to an executive in any one year would be equal to 1.5 times annual salary with a maximum performance multiplier of 3.5.